jacob-ae/vscode-extension-marketplace-switcher/README.md

 ### General
 - Use of the Microsoft marketplace may be subject to Microsoft's terms; please review and ensure your use complies.
 - Both Open VSX and Microsoft VS Marketplace are fully supported for VSIX-based installation.
+- **Linux compatibility**: The extension now properly handles Linux systems where `/tmp` is mounted on a separate filesystem, preventing EXDEV cross-device rename errors when switching marketplaces.

 ---